Mycenaean pottery: Manufacture

-Mycenaean ceramics included pots made with the potter's wheel, a technology originally invented millenia earlier in the Near East.
+Mycenaean ceramics included pots made with the potter's wheel, a technology originally invented millennia earlier in the Near East.

 Many historians question how Mycenaean potter's developed the technique of glossing their pottery.
 Some speculate that there is an "elite or a similar clay mineral in a weak solution" of water.
 This mixture is then applied to the pottery and placed in the kiln to set the surface.
-Art Historians suggest that the "black areas on Greek pots are neither pigment nor glaze but a slip of finely sifted clay that originally was of the same reddish clay used."
+Art historians suggest that the "black areas on Greek pots are neither pigment nor glaze but a slip of finely sifted clay that originally was of the same reddish clay used."

 Considering the appearance of the pottery, many Mycenaean fragments of pottery that have been uncovered, has indicated that there is colour to the pottery.
 Much of this colouring comes from the clay itself; pigments are absorbed from the soil.
 Vourvatsi pots start off with a pink clay "due merely to long burial in the deep red soil of the Mesmogia".
 "The colours of the clay vary from white and reds to yellows and browns.
 The result of the pottery is due to the effects of the kiln; this ties in the three-phases of firing."